Diane Garnick: Television

 Diane makes regular appearances on CNBC, Fox and Bloomberg TV.

 Philanthropy

-Garnick served on the State University of New York (SUNY) Scholarship Committee.
+Garnick served on the State University of New York Scholarship Committee.
 In that role she helps to ensure that the funds she received as a student will be available to help future students.

 Garnick served on the Investment Committee of Christus Health, a foundation focused on providing medical care to underinsured patients.

 Garnick is supportive of charities that advance the welfare of children, especially direct support to children who are economically challenged.

-Garnick was named A Champion for Children by the Council for Unity.
+Garnick was named a "Champion for Children" by the Council for Unity.

 Garnick was honored for her work with domestic abuse survivors by Take Higher Ground.

 Personal

 Garnick is married and lives in Greenwich, Connecticut.